MGU-Anuradha/FeedBack-Form/README.md

 # Feedback Form

 This project is a simple feedback form application built with React.js and Firebase.

-It serves as a learning project to explore and practice various concepts in React.js, including components, states, routing, and API integration with Firebase.
+It serves as a learning project :slightly_smiling_face: to explore and practice various concepts in React.js, including components, states, routing, and API integration with Firebase.

 ## Project Overview